 With modular log homes, customization is king.
 Forget boring, cookie-cutter floor plans – if you can conceive of it you can build it.
 Log cabin modular homes have come of age and are changing the market.
+Sustainability and environmental responsibility combine with full customization and quality control over construction.

 Don’t confuse modular log cabins with manufactured housing.
 Although both originate in a factory setting, they have separate building codes.